 WARNING: Only use replacement tires and wheels that are the same size and type (such as P-metric versus LT-metric or all-season versus all-terrain) as those originally provided by Ford.
 Use of any tire or wheel not recommended by Ford can affect the safety and performance of your vehicle, which could result in an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.
-Additionally the use of non-recommended tires and wheels could cause steering, suspension, axle or transfer case/power transfer unit failure.
-If you have questions regarding tire replacement, see an authorized Ford or Lincoln Mercury dealer.
+Additionally, the use of non-recommended tires and wheels could cause steering or suspension failure.
+If you have questions regarding tire replacement, see an authorized Ford or Lincoln-Mercury dealer.

-WARNING: Do not install an offroad, aggressive tread or incorrectly sized tire.
+NOTICE: Do not install an off road, aggressive tread or incorrectly sized tire.
 Any of these may cause elevated stress to the steering system.
 This can cause the power steering system to overheat and shut off the power assist, which can affect the safety and performance of your vehicle.

-Note: The Escape/Mariner Hybrid vehicle is equipped with a reduced rolling resistance tire design.
-The use of a different tire can effect the fuel economy of your vehicle.
+Note: The Fusion Hybrid and Milan Hybrid vehicles are equipped with a reduced rolling resistance tire design.
+The use of a different tire can affect the fuel economy of your vehicle.

-Make sure all tires and wheels on the vehicle are of the same size, type, tread design, brand, load-carrying capacity and speed rating because it can affect the safety and performance of your vehicle, which could result in an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.
+Make sure all tires and wheels on the vehicle are of the same size, type, tread design, brand, load-carrying capacity and speed rating because it can affect the safety and performance of your vehicle, which could result in an increased risk of loss of vehicle control.